hooperxander/Fast_Flower_delivery/README.md

     }
 }
 ```
-With the value of `"qrcode"` being a 64bit encoded .png file, which can be displayed directly without any modifications.
+with the value of `"qrcode"` being a 64bit encoded .png file, which can be displayed directly without any modifications.

-To use, you need to make a file happi_keys.krl, which contains the following:
+To use, you need to make your own file called `happi_keys.krl`, which contains the following:
 ```
 ruleset happi_keys {
     meta {